Land of Confusion: Music video

 Are losing control by the hour.

-Meanwhile, the "real world" Reagan is shown exhaling in a large pool of his own sweat (at one point, a rubber duck floats by), as Nancy and the chimp look out the window.
+Meanwhile, the "real world" Reagan is shown in a large pool of his own sweat (in which a rubber duck floats), as Nancy and the chimp look out the window.
 During the bridge, the Superman-costumed Reagan and a dinosaur resembling a ceratopsid watch a television showing various clips including Ed McMahon and Johnny Carson, Walter Cronkite, Richard Nixon, Mr. Spock (with a Rubik's Cube), and Bob Hope (reading out from cue cards).

-This segues into a sequence set in prehistoric times, where the ceratopsid from earlier and a large theropod wearing a bow tie meet with Ronald and Nancy Reagan, as a bizarre, pig-nosed mammal eats an egg and reads a newspaper, and Sylvester Stallone as Rambo standing in the background.
+This segues into a sequence set in prehistoric times, where the ceratopsid from earlier and a large theropod wearing a bow tie meet with Ronald and Nancy Reagan, as a pig-nosed mammal eats an egg and reads a newspaper, and Sylvester Stallone as Rambo standing in the background.
 At the end of this part, the chimp from the prologue takes a large bone from Reagan and tosses it in the air, mimicking the first part of 2001: A Space Odyssey (1968).

-As the bone begins to fall, there is a shift to Collins catching a falling phone, into which he states: he "won't be coming home tonight, my generation will put it right", while a caricature of Prince applies mustard, ketchup, and a bun to his own tongue and devours it, and a caricature of Pete Townshend is seen playing a chord on guitar and giving a thumbs-up.
-On the other end of the phone line are Tina Turner, Madonna, and Grace Jones, each looking into their hand-held mirrors.
-On the verse "we're not just making promises", the bone finally lands on top of David Bowie and Bob Dylan, barely missing Mick Jagger.
-Reagan is then shown riding the ceratopsid dinosaur through the streets dressed as a cowboy.
+As the bone begins to fall, there is a shift to Collins catching a falling phone, into which he states: he "won't be coming home tonight, my generation will put it right", while a caricature of Prince applies mustard, ketchup, and a bun to his own tongue and devours it, and a caricature of Pete Townshend plays a guitar and gives a thumbs-up.
+On the other end of the phone line are Tina Turner, Madonna, and Grace Jones, each looking into hand-held mirrors.
+On the verse "we're not just making promises", the bone lands on top of David Bowie and Bob Dylan, barely missing Mick Jagger.
+Reagan is then shown dressed as a cowboy riding the ceratopsid dinosaur through the streets.